time-series-machine-learning/tsml-eval/_uea_experiments/ada/ada_python.md

 https://my.uea.ac.uk/divisions/it-and-computing-services/service-catalogue/research-it-services/hpc/ada-cluster

+Server address: ada.uea.ac.uk

 ## Windows interaction with ADA

 You need to be on a UEA network machine or have the VPN running to connect to ADA.
 Connect to ada.uea.ac.uk.

-The recommended way of connecting to ADA is using Putty as a command-line interface and WinSCP for file management.
+The recommended way of connecting to the Kraken is using Putty as a command-line interface and WinSCP for file management.

 Copies of data files used in experiments must be stored on the cluster, the best place to put these is on your user area scratch storage.
 Alternatively, you can read from someone elses directory (i.e. ajb).